yann-ryan/quarto-live-book/README.md

 {r chunk-name}

-If I want it to be a LIVE code chunk, I need to start the code chunkwith {webr}
+If I want it to be a LIVE code chunk, I need to start the code chunk with {webr}
 like this:

 {webr chunk-name2}